aiijazfatima/dev-heatwave-aws/create-dbs/create-dbs.md

     ![create db config](./images/create-db-config.png "create db config")

 3. We will later import sample data from Amazon S3 into this DB System.
 To be able to import data to a DB System later, specify an IAM role with correct policies and trust relationships required to access Amazon S3.
-The IAM role grants exclusive access to the data on Amazon S3 to specific MySQL HeatWave DB Systems, providing tighter security, which is suited for enterprise production workloads.
+The IAM role grants exclusive access to the data on Amazon S3 to specific Heatwave DB Systems, providing tighter security, which is suited for enterprise production workloads.

     - Oracle has pre-created an IAM role with required policies and permissions.
 Copy and paste the following code in the IAM roles field: